 Flow Systems mandates a recycled water washing machine tap on all new works.
 This means there will be two taps to supply the washing machine - hot drinking water and cold recycled water.

 The Department of Health has determined there is no health risk from using recycled water to wash clothes and has approved its use in washing machines.
+All of our licences include clothes washing as an authorised purpose.
 The recycled water we produce is clean, clear and odourless.
 It leaves no residue in clothes or washing machines.
 Washing machines are typically the third highest user of water in the home.
 Using recycled water in washing machines can save about 20,000 litres of drinking water a year.

 Flow Systems meets strict Australian Guidelines for Water Recycling set out by Federal and State Governments.

 Flow recycled water undergoes multiple purification processes.
 Water is filtered, biologically treated, chemically treated and disinfected with Ultra Violet rays and chlorine with Water quality testing and monitoring takes place at every stage of the Recycled Water Process.
 Samples are taken in the tanks after water is treated and at customers' taps.

 Laboratories certified to international standards carry out all testing.